-Species 2020 2021 2022 Comments Broiler Chickens 4% 4% 5% Broilers with environmental enrichments as a proportion of total global broiler chicken supply.
+Species 2020 2021 2022 2023 Comments Broiler Chickens 4% 4% 5% 9% Broilers with environmental enrichments as a proportion of total global broiler chicken supply.
 Enrichments provided on each farm include grid ramps for perching, trapezoid huts for hiding and resting, and metal washers on zip-ties to promote pecking.
-In 2022, enrichment implementation was delayed due to industry biosecurity concerns resulting in fewer flock cycles enriched than planned.
-Pork 39% 40% 39% Pigs that were provided environmental enrichments in the nursery through finisher stages, as a percent of total global pork supply.
+Pork 39% 40% 39% 40% Pigs that were provided environmental enrichments in the nursery through finisher stages, as a percent of total global pork supply.
 Enrichments were provided in the form of hanging toys.
-Other Species Not available Not available Not available Data for broiler breeders, turkey, beef, veal, laying hens, and dairy cattle are not available.
+Other Species Not available Not available Not available Not available Data for broiler breeders, turkey, beef, veal, laying hens, and dairy cattle are not available.